PhilPalmer/lbf-hack-tutorial/README.md

 ![lbf_banner](https://raw.githubusercontent.com/PhilPalmer/lbf-hack-tutorial/master/images/lbf_banner.png)

 In this tutorial you will learn:
-- [Nextflow](https://www.nextflow.io/) - how to build paralleisable & scalable computational pipelines
+- [Nextflow](https://www.nextflow.io/) - how to build parallelisable & scalable computational pipelines
 - [Docker](https://www.docker.com/) - how to build & run containers to bundle dependencies
-- [FlowCraft](https://flowcraft.readthedocs.io/en/latest/) - how to build & use modular, extensible and flexible components for nextflow pipelines
+- [FlowCraft](https://flowcraft.readthedocs.io/en/latest/) - how to build & use modular, extensible and flexible components for Nextflow pipelines
 - [Deploit](https://lifebit.ai/deploit) - how to scale your analyses over the cloud

 ## Prerequisites